 This website is solely funded by donations.
 Learn more.

 The International Falls Shuffle

 Greetings!
 Have you been practicing the International Falls shuffle?
 It’s not a new dance fad; rather, it’s the way people move safely across the ice in International Falls, Minnesota, during winter.
-Granted, International Falls residents have had ample opportunity to practice their moves, since the polar vortex swept into town.
+Granted, International Falls residents have had plenty of chances to practice their moves, since the polar vortex swept into town.
 In fact, at one point last week it was colder in International Falls, Minnesota, than it was at the South Pole—factoring in wind chill.
 That is something!

 Yet, even when Wednesday’s temperatures fell to minus 36.4°F (minus 38°C), the citizens of International Falls appeared to take the bitter cold in stride: